thuwyh/Jigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

 ```

 ### train rnn models
-We trained 3 different kinds of RNN models,
+We trained 3 different kinds of RNN models during the competition, and they are much similar.
+We only include the best one in this repo for simplicity.
 ```bash
 cd rnn
 python train_with_feature_v2.py